SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 ## What The CPU Backend Receives

-Once the scene reaches `DefaultDrawingBackend`, the public drawing model is already normalized.
+Once a command batch reaches `DefaultDrawingBackend.CreateScene(...)`, the public drawing model is already normalized.

 The CPU backend does not need to understand every public API call individually.
 It works with:

 - prepared commands
 - layer boundaries
+- target bounds during `CreateScene(...)`
-- the destination frame
+- the destination frame during `RenderScene<TPixel>(...)`

-It lowers the scene into a retained row-oriented structure through `FlushScene`, allocates temporary backing buffers for layers when needed, and composites the final result into the target frame.
+It lowers each command batch into a retained row-oriented structure through `FlushScene`.
+Later, `RenderScene<TPixel>(...)` acquires the CPU destination frame, allocates temporary backing buffers for layers when needed, and composites the final result into the target frame.

 That is the payoff of the architecture: the CPU backend is solving a rendering problem, not a public-API interpretation problem.

 ## What The WebGPU Backend Receives

-The WebGPU backend receives the same scene shape, but it lowers it into a staged GPU-oriented format.
+The WebGPU backend receives the same command batch shape, but it splits retained scene creation from render-scoped GPU work.

-That includes:
+`CreateScene(...)` handles:

-- encoding prepared scene data
+- encoding prepared command data

+`RenderScene<TPixel>(...)` handles:

-- creating native resources
+- creating render-scoped native resources
 - planning dispatches
 - executing the GPU pipeline